GorstakZadar/Notes/Guide to 21st Century.md

 So why is all this happening, you ask?
 Well, imagine you owned trillion of $$$.
 What use do you have from rest of 8 billion people?
 Bots can do everything.
 All you need to be is be immortal.
 And guess what's AI's lifespan.

+It seems some kind of parasites that attack human mind exist.
+It is likely a bug, an insect of some sort, that can be used to manipulate the victim.
+The mind parasites serve to tranquilise human host, block all agression, and make humans unable to defend themselves.
+Gays seem to be spreading them, and if you think you were raped but don't remember it, it was likely to infect you with one.
+Gays seem to put a bit of skin and some dirt into your ear when they infect you with one, to stop it from leaving your ear.
+If you started liking guys being a grown and developed hetero male, it's the parasites doing.
+The parasite can be ordered to shut you down, so you may end up listening to parasites orders and you may end up shutting down any time someone wants to rape you.
+I beleive you become weak minded and easy to order around, and you don't remember what happened afterwards.
+There is also a possibility this bug will feed with your teeth, in case it can't find food when you fall asleep and it leaves you searching for food.